 - Add the almond butter and process the mixture until smooth.

-- Add the egg, maple syrup, agave and vanilla and process again until smooth.
+- Add the egg, maple syrup, honey and vanilla and process again until smooth.

 - Transfer the cookie dough to a mixing bowl and add the chocolate chips and spicy roasted pepitas to the dough.
 Stir to combine.